huspacy/huspacy/.github/pull_request_template.md

 <!-- Please complete this checklist BEFORE submitting your PR to speed along the review process. -->
 - [ ] If this PR fixes a bug, I've added a test that will fail without my fix.
 - [ ] If this PR adds a new feature, I've added tests that sufficiently cover my new functionality.
+- [ ] All changelog files are updated

 ## After submitting